HGRaicer/web-pizza/README.md

 ## Setup Instructions
 1. Clone the repository: git clone: https://github.com/HGRaicer/web-pizza.git
-2. Install dependencies: \ pip install -r requirements.txt
+2. Install dependencies: <br /> pip install -r requirements.txt
 4. Install the PostgreSQL from the official website: https://www.postgresql.org/ (During installation, select the host number 5432 and set the password 1234.
 If you have selected a different password or host, измените свой oc.sec change your os.environ["SECRET_KEY"]).
 5. Log into the PostgreSQL console.
 Press the "enter" bar until you are asked to enter your password.
-Enter your password, then write a command: \ CREATE DATABASE web-pizza.
+Enter your password, then write a command: <br /> CREATE DATABASE web-pizza.
 6. Install the necessary libraries for python.
-7. Go to the repository folder using Visual Studio Code or other programs and write the following commands in the python console: \ flask db init \ flack db migrate \ flask db upgrade
+7. Go to the repository folder using Visual Studio Code or other programs and write the following commands in the python console: <br /> flask db init <br /> flack db migrate <br /> flask db upgrade
 8. Launch run.py and follow the link displayed in the console.

 ## Contact